starburst997/android-code-sign/README.md

 # android-code-sign

-Sample project to publish an Android App to the Play Store using Github Action
+Sample project to code-sign and publish an Android App to the Play Store via Github Action

+The following text is a copy of my blog post: [**Code Signing for Android via Github Action**](https://jd.boiv.in/post/2025/02/05/code-signing-android.html).

+**TL;DR**: By using [fastlane supply](https://docs.fastlane.tools/actions/supply/) and [Github Action](https://github.com/features/actions) we can compile and publish a code-signed Android app on the Play Store.

+*(Part three of my series on code-signing / distributing apps, check [Part 2 on Apple](https://github.com/starburst997/apple-code-sign))*

 <br/>